-As a Buddhist, I deeply believe that serving one another is a necessary aspect of our lives.
-But the communication skill sets inherent in our culture don’t make it easy for influencers to truly serve:
+As a Quaker, I deeply believe that serving one another is a necessary aspect of our lives.
+But sometimes, especially in a business setting, standard communication skills don’t make it easy for influencers to truly serve:

 WHY WE CAN’T CHANGE OTHERS EVEN WITH GOOD MOTIVES

 We know someone needs to stop smoking, or eat differently.
 We are certain the environment is in trouble.
-But we don’t seem to have the ability to get someone to change.
-We provide all the scientific evidence, relate a story of someone who has died, or offer different approaches to stop.
-And yet they persist.
-We know that a company or group really, really needs our solution, and yet they persist with failing results rather than buy.
+People buy assault weapons that kill children.
+We know these behaviors are bad for us, for each other, for the world.
+But we don’t seem to have the ability to get Others to change.
+We provide scientific evidence, relate a story of someone who has died, or offer different approaches to stop.
+We know that a company or group really, really needs our solution.
+And yet they persist with failing results rather than change.

-So our entire approach leads to a high degree of bias, resistance, and failure as we promote the changes we think should occur in a way that challenges Another’s status quo.
-We don’t realize that whatever ‘new’ comes into an existing system must fit with the status quo or it gets rejected rather than be disrupted.
+Our current approach leads to a high degree of bias, resistance, and failure as we promote changes that challenge Another’s status quo.
+We don’t realize that anything ‘new’ must fit with the status quo or it gets rejected.
 We don’t realize we’re actually causing the resistance we receive.

-And unfortunately, as doctors and sellers, trainers and consultants, parents and coaches – as influencers – we don’t have the full set of skills to do more than attempt to cause change, rather than elicit it.
+And unfortunately, as doctors and sellers, trainers and consultants, parents and coaches – as influencers – we don’t have the skills to do more than attempt to cause the change WE think is needed, rather than elicit it.
 We don’t naturally possess the skills of Servant Leadership.

 GIVE UP INDIVIDUAL NEEDS

 True Servant Leadership enables others to elicit their own congruent change.
-Since our current skill sets won’t get us there, we need new skills that facilitate Others, and a switch in perspective to enabling Others to discover their own answers.
-We must change the trajectory of our efforts.
-There is a route to facilitating Another’s change that is congruent, highly successful, and offers real leadership with no resistance.
+We need new skills that facilitate Others, and a switch in perspective to enabling Others to discover their own answers by facilitating Another’s change, offering real leadership.

-I’ve spent my life coding the unconscious route through to choice and change.
-Although I’ve often written about, and trained it, in the sales industry (Buying Facilitation®), it’s actually a generic Change Facilitation model that offers the tools to enable Others to discover and own their own Excellence, an Excellence that complies with the rules and history of their own Beliefs, an Excellence that can be eagerly, joyously adopted because it operates from within their status quo.
+I’ve spent my life coding and training the unconscious route through to choice and change to enable Others to discover their own Excellence, an Excellence that complies with their own Beliefs, an Excellence that can be eagerly, joyously adopted because it operates from within their status quo.

 Servant Leadership assumes:

 Decades ago, I mapped the sequential steps of systemic choice, change, and decision making enabling people to discover their own best choices that match the rules and values of their internal system.
-These steps traverse a pathway from the unconscious, where their habituated behaviors and status quo originates through to buy-in and Systems Congruence so change is comfortably adopted, without disruption.
+These steps traverse a pathway from the unconscious through to buy-in and Systems Congruence so change is comfortably adopted.